-We also want to warmly invite you to the Sacher Pop-up Welt at the famous Hotel Sacher Wien.
-Until the end of August, you can view exclusive exhibits that are available to the public for the first time and learn everything about the history of the hotel firsthand.
-Legendary hotel boss Anna Sacher guides you through the exhibition with our audio guide.
-You can find tickets and the audio guide here.
+Don’t be sad if you missed the Sacher Pop-up Welt at the famous Hotel Sacher Wien.
+You can still see exclusive exhibits that are available to the public for the first time and learn everything about the history of the hotel firsthand with our digital media guide that was produced exclusively for this exhibition.
+Narrated from the perspective of the legendary hotel boss Anna Sacher, our guide brings you closer to the history of the Hotel Sacher.

-Experience the magnificent Sacher Pop-up Welt until August 29th at Hotel Sacher Wien. © Hotel Sacher
+The Sacher Pop-up Welt at Hotel Sacher Wien took place in Summer 2021. © Hotel Sacher

-After your visit to the Sacher Pop-up Welt, we highly recommend dropping by at Café Sacher and trying a delicious piece of the Original Sacher-Torte (cake).
+We highly recommend dropping by at Café Sacher and trying a piece of the Original Sacher-Torte (cake).
 There is only one original recipe for this delicacy and you exclusively find it at Hotel Sacher.

-In case you don’t already know about it: Original Sacher-Torte is a chocolate cake with a layer of apricot jam, covered in dark chocolate icing.
-It’s usually served with whipped cream on the side and it’s just delicious.
+In case you don’t already know about it: Original Sacher-Torte is a chocolate cake with a layer of apricot jam, covered in dark chocolate icing and is usually served with whipped cream on the side.